Salzburgring, 2 Sep 1973

 - GRD 273 [062-F2] (Torsten Palm): Sold to Picko Troberg's Team Pierre Robert and identified by Autosport at Kinnekulle in May 1973 as the car driven on that occasion by Reine Wisell.
 Presumed to be his car at all races in 1973 except at Hockenheim in April where he drove the spare and at the Nürburgring where he drove 063.
 Also presumed to be the BDA-powered car used by Mikka Arpiainen for two races in 1974.
 The car then sat in a museum in Sweden until it was acquired as part of a package of five or six by Chris Halford in 1999.
 He sold it to Andrew Butcher, a Brit then living in Germany in 2000, and he sold it on to Jonny Dimsdale in 2006.
 Dimsdale restored the car for historic racing with a Gathercole BDG and advertised it in late 2014.
 In early 2019, it was sold to Glenn Eagling who raced it at Silverstone in May 2019.

 - Royale RP15 (Manfred Schurti): An interim F2 car built for Manfred Schurti in 1973 based on the F3/Atlantic design.
 It was only intended for use in the first few races before the RP20 was ready but the project was underfinanced and the RP20 did not appear.
 After that 1973 season, the RP15 was sold to Martin Watson (Lowestoft, Suffolk) who raced in in libre events for through 1974.
-In late 1977, the car is believed to have gone to Neil Bold for Northern English libre racing.
+In late 1977, the car is believed to have gone to Neil Bold (Worsley, Salford, Greater Manchester) for libre racing.

 - Surtees TS10 (Silvio Moser): A new car built up for the Matchbox Team Surtees F2 team in mid-1972, and first raced by Dieter Quester at the Österreichring in early July.
 Raced later in the season by Carlos Pace, John Surtees and Mike Hailwood.
 It is almost certainly the car raced by Lian Duarté in the F2 Torneio do Brasil.
 Sold to Silvio Moser for 1973, repainted in Marlboro livery, and used regularly through the 1973 F2 season.
 Raced by Alberto Colombo at Vallelunga at the end of the season.
 According to Beat Schenker, Moser's mechanic, the Surtees was sold to a Mr Herber, from Ticino, who planned to use it in the Swiss national championship.
 Beat recalls that he crashed on his second or third outing, and believes the car may have been a total loss.